gturri/dokuJClient/README.md

-Dokujclient is both a command line tool to interact with instances of Dokwiki, and a Java library for [Dokuwiki xmlrpc interface](https://www.dokuwiki.org/devel:xmlrpc).
+Dokujclient is both a command line tool to interact with instances of Dokwiki, and a Java library for [Dokuwiki xmlrpc interface](https://www.dokuwiki.org/devel:xmlrpc) which is also compatible with Android.

 Currently tested with:
 * Detritus        (dokuwiki-2015-08-10)